mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 </table>

 Meshes keep track of the connectivity of the different parts of the mesh.
-If you need to navigate related faces, edges or vertices, then this is done using the mesh topology.
-The following example shows how to extract the outline of a mesh using the mesh topology.
+If you need to navigate related faces, edges, or vertices, then this is done using the mesh topology.
+The following example shows how to extract the outline of a mesh using the mesh topology:

 <table class="multiline" width="100%">
 <tr>